EvaluationContext/evaluationcontext.github.io/_posts/2024/2024-04-22-Syntax-Highlight-DAX.md

 docker run -t -v $PWD:/app -v /tmp/vendor:/vendor -w /app -e BUNDLE_PATH=/vendor -p 9292:9292 ruby bundle exec rackup --host 0.0.0.0
 ```

-### Rogue DAX Lexer Development
+### Rouge DAX Lexer Development
 Once we have the development environment setup we can start developing our DAX lexer.
-There are few existing DAX lexer in other frameworks that I used for inspiration ([Tabular Editor](https://github.com/TabularEditor/TabularEditor/blob/master/AntlrGrammars/DAXLexer.g4), SQLBI, and Microsoft learn), resulting in this [Rogue DAX Lexer](https://github.com/EvaluationContext/rouge/blob/feature.dax/lib/rouge/lexers/dax.rb).
+There are few existing DAX lexer in other frameworks that I used for inspiration ([Tabular Editor](https://github.com/TabularEditor/TabularEditor/blob/master/AntlrGrammars/DAXLexer.g4), SQLBI, and Microsoft learn), resulting in this [Rouge DAX Lexer](https://github.com/EvaluationContext/rouge/blob/feature.dax/lib/rouge/lexers/dax.rb).
 With the addition some code snippets ([Demo](https://github.com/EvaluationContext/rouge/blob/feature.dax/lib/rouge/demos/dax) & [Sample](https://github.com/EvaluationContext/rouge/blob/feature.dax/spec/visual/samples/dax)) we are ready to perform a visual check of the lexer.

 > If you have the local website running on rackup.
 Any changes saved to your files are reflected on the web page, without having to restart the server; just refresh your browser.
 {: .prompt-tip }

 Following validation via visual inspection we can perform automated testing with rake.
-Once this passes we are ready to push to our fork and submit a Pull Request (PR) to get our files added to the main Rogue repo.
+Once this passes we are ready to push to our fork and submit a Pull Request (PR) to get our files added to the main Rouge repo.

 At the time of publishing, this PR is still under review.
 So in the meantime I turned to [highlight.js](https://highlightjs.org/) which allows you selfhost a lexer, but you need to jump through a few extra hoops.

 ### Highlight.js Development Environment
 Highlight.js provides some guides on [contributing](https://github.com/highlightjs/highlight.js/blob/main/CONTRIBUTING.md) and how to setup a [Docker Development Environment](https://highlightjs.readthedocs.io/en/latest/building-testing.html#building-and-testing-with-docker).
-Unlike Rogue, where you mount a directory and save files to your local machine, highlight.js creates a self contained build.
+Unlike Rouge, where you mount a directory and save files to your local machine, highlight.js creates a self contained build.

 > An update of the base docker image from node:12-slim to node:21-bullseye-slim was required to get container to build successfully
 {: .prompt-info }